 Different finishes are available depending on your budget and how much DIY you are happy to do!

-Unprimed - If you choose to purchase an unprimed architrave, your boards won’t have any type of finish applied to them- they will arrive in their ‘raw state’.
-The benefit of ordering unprimed skirting boards or architrave is the cost saving.
-If you have the time and ability to prime boards on site yourself then choosing unprimed goods can be a more economical way to complete your project.
+- Unprimed - If you choose to purchase unprimed architrave, your boards will arrive without any finish applied, in their "raw state."
+The advantage of ordering unprimed architrave or skirting boards is the cost savings.
+If you have the time and ability to prime the boards on-site yourself, opting for unprimed products can be a more economical way to complete your project.
+When ordering MDF architrave, you will need to prime and undercoat them on-site before applying the final paint finish.